University of Colorado Denver

-The University of Colorado Denver (CU Denver) is a public research university in Denver, Colorado.
+The University of Colorado Denver (CU Denver) is a public research university located in downtown Denver, Colorado.
 It is part of the University of Colorado system.
+Established in 1912 as an extension of the University of Colorado Boulder, CU Denver attained university status and became an independent institution in 1973.
+CU Denver is classified among R1: Doctoral Universities – Very High Research Activity.
+The university's graduate programs award more master's degrees than any other institution in the state, serving roughly 5,000 students annually.
+CU Denver makes up one-third of the Auraria Campus in downtown Denver, along with the Metropolitan State University of Denver and the Community College of Denver.

 History

-University of Colorado System Anschutz Medical Campus
+University of Colorado Anschutz

 The University of Colorado created the Department of Medicine and Surgery in September 1883 in the Old Main building on the Boulder campus.
 The Department of Nursing opened in 1898.

 By 1892, the last two years of classes were taught in Denver because the larger population afforded more practical experience.
 This practice triggered something of a turf battle with the University of Denver's medical school and the subsequent legal battle went to the state Supreme Court.
 In 1897, the court found that CU's charter restricted them to Boulder.
 However, in 1910, CU got an amendment to the state Constitution passed which allowed them to move back to Denver.
 In 1911, the School of Medicine combined with the Denver and Gross Medical College to form a larger school with a more comprehensive program, paving the way for the school's permanent move to Denver.
 In 1925, the School of Medicine moved to the campus on Ninth Avenue and Colorado Boulevard in Denver.
 This would become the University of Colorado Health Sciences Center (UCHSC).

 In 1995, the Fitzsimons Army Medical Center was officially put on the Base Realignment and Closure list, after which officials from the Health Sciences Center, University of Colorado Hospital and the City of Aurora presented a proposal to the Department of Defense in Washington, D.C. to repurpose the decommissioned base as an academic health center.
 In 1999, the Army base was closed under the 1995 Base Realignment and Closure action.
 In 2004, the first UCHSC labs moved from Denver to the research towers on the Fitzsimons campus.
-In 2006, the Fitzsimons campus of UCHSC was renamed the Anschutz Medical Campus in recognition of philanthropic donations from Philip and Nancy Anschutz.
-By the end of 2008, academic and research operations of all CU Denver health sciences schools and colleges relocated from the Ninth Avenue and Colorado Boulevard campus to the new Anschutz campus, joining the affiliated University of Colorado Hospital and Children's Hospital.
+In 2006, the Fitzsimons campus of UCHSC was renamed CU Anschutz in recognition of philanthropic donations from Philip and Nancy Anschutz.
+By the end of 2008, academic and research operations of all CU Denver health sciences schools and colleges relocated from the Ninth Avenue and Colorado Boulevard campus to the new CU Anschutz campus, joining the affiliated University of Colorado Hospital and Children's Hospital.

-In 2014, the University of Colorado appointed separate chancellors for the University of Colorado Denver and the University of Colorado Anschutz Medical Campus, effectively separating the two campuses.
-The campuses offer some dual campus programs, but the Anschutz Medical Campus is a separate institution and is independently referred to as CU Anschutz or CU Anschutz Medical Campus in official materials, and the Denver Campus is independently referred to as CU Denver in official materials.